 It is well known that the risk of transmission is higher in larger groups of people, so it is also recommended that weddings remain as small as possible.
 The fewer attendees, the more likely it is that the wedding will be a safe one.
 Additionally, ensuring that the majority—if not all—of the celebration occurs outside will drastically reduce risk to guests.

-Even if people are vaccinated, there’s still an increasing chance that somebody could catch the common cold now that the world is opening up again.
+Even if people are vaccinated, there’s still an increasing chance that somebody could catch the common cold or RSV now that the world is opening up again.
 And it’s possible that vaccinated people can get and then spread the coronavirus at a wedding.

 Wedding organizers who are particularly concerned with safety can also require guests to mask up, practice diligent hygiene, and work to remain physically distanced.
 Some couples may not want masks and gaps in their wedding photos, however, complicating the typical safety recommendations.